Please note that Tapas no longer supports Internet Explorer.

 Shortly after, Cain entertained another patron.

-He played his role perfectly: laughter at the right moments, glances that promised and misled in equal measure.
+Cain played his role perfectly—laughter at the right moments, glances that promised and misled in equal measure.
 Eventually, the man followed him upstairs, and the door closed behind them.

-What happened inside was neither tender nor cruel, merely practised and efficient.
-When it was done, the patron dressed, kissed Cain’s shoulder, and left without another word.
+What happened inside was neither tender nor cruel, simply practised and efficient.
+When it was done, the patron dressed, kissed Cain's shoulder, and left without another word.

 Cain washed, blew out the candles, and let darkness reclaim the room.

-Echoes of Eden: The Garden of Eden was the first paradise, the birthplace of innocence and the origin of humanity’s fall.
-In biblical tradition, Eden is not merely a place, but a state of divine intimacy, a world where love and knowledge existed without shame.
-When Adam and Eve reached for the forbidden fruit, that innocence fractured, and humanity was cast into awareness.
+Echoes of Eden: The Garden of Eden was the first paradise, the birthplace of innocence and the origin of humanity's fall.
+In biblical tradition, Eden is not just a place, but a state of divine intimacy, a world in which love and knowledge existed without shame.
+When Adam and Eve reached for the forbidden fruit, their innocence was fractured, and humanity was cast into awareness.

 sugarwater